grafana/loki/docs/sources/operations/query-acceleration-blooms.md

 You can find all the configuration options for this component in the [Configure section for the Bloom Compactor][compactor-cfg].
-Refer to the [Enable Query Acceleration with Blooms](#enable-query-acceleration-with-blooms) section below for a configuration snipped enabling this feature.
+Refer to the [Enable Query Acceleration with Blooms](#enable-query-acceleration-with-blooms) section below for a configuration snippet enabling this feature.

 ### Retention
-One Bloom Compactor from all the running will apply retention.
+One Bloom Compactor from all those running will apply retention.
 Retention is disabled by default.
 The instance owning the smallest token in the ring owns retention.
 Retention is applied to all tenants.
 The retention for each tenant is the longest of its [configured][tenant-limits] general retention (`retention_period`) and the streams retention (`retention_stream`).